At one time or another, children protest, “I can’t do it! I am ____________!”

 It is words—the spoken word—that is at the heart of the Torah.
 Words talk to the soul, not, as do graphics, to the eyes. [hearing versus seeing] People perceive the same words differently, each engaging with their own imagination to give the words life.

 Idol-worship represents wasted opportunity for individual development.
-We must take responsibility for our own lives, whereas a graven image externalizes responsibility.
-Needs more development.
+We must take responsibility for our own lives, whereas a graven image externalizes the responsibility we should be internalizing.

 The problem with being a cheerleader is that standing on the sidelines, living a life in which we avoid risk because we are playing it safe, does not grant immortality.
 We will all die anyway; the question is whether or not we achieve while we are alive.